SpicyLunchbox/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  - closure allows for a nested function to reach outside of itself for a variable.
+Even in standard console, the window is the highest container, so global variables are still contained within it.
+It also allows for variables to be placed locally, therefore hidden from other functions.

 2. Study the following code, then answer the questions below.

 ```js